0gust1/slacklille-website/README.md

 The website is built using Sveltekit: https://svelte.dev/docs/kit/introduction

-Even if the website is a static website, you'll need NodeJS installed on your machine to build it.
+Even if the resulting website is a static website, you'll need NodeJS installed on your machine to build it.

 - checkout the repo
 - `npm install`